|Nutrition Facts (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This mustard vinaigrette recipe is one of the simplest variations on the basic vinaigrette formula (3 parts oil to 1 part vinegar or a ratio of 3:1) and a delicious salad dressing in its own right.

 Ballpark mustard simply won't do here.
 For the best flavor possible, a Dijon or whole-grain mustard is the way to go.
-Dijon is made from brown or black mustard seeds, white wine, and seasonings, while whole-grain mustard hasn't been ground to a complete paste, but has partial mustard seeds visible.
+Dijon is made from brown or black mustard seeds, white wine, and seasonings.
+Whole-grain mustard hasn't been ground to a complete paste, but instead, partial mustard seeds are visible.
 They both can pack a spicy punch.

 As far as the oil goes, any oil labeled "vegetable oil" or "salad oil" is fine for this recipe.
 You also can use any light, neutral-flavored oil like safflower, canola, or soybean oil.

 - 1/4 cup white wine vinegar

 - Kosher salt (to taste)

 - White pepper (or freshly ground black pepper, to taste)

 Gather the ingredients.